prokube-ai/k8s-intro/README.md

 The only way to run a container is via pod!
 All containers in a Pod are always scheduled to the same host, are deployed and scaled together, and can also share filesystem, networking, and process namespaces.
 Containers within a pod interact via localhost.
-From outside pod looks like a single unix machine and have a single IP.
+From outside, a pod looks like a single unix machine and has a single IP.
 Pods are ephemeral.
-IP assigned only after it is scheduled.
+IP is assigned only after a pod is scheduled.

 ### Services
 Service binds service name to IP and port.
 It's a named entry for accessing applications.
 Service usually points to a set of pods.
-Also provide load balancing.
+Services also provide load balancing.

 ### Namespaces
-Provide A way of dividing k8s resources.
+Provide a way of dividing k8s resources.
 Provide scopes for Kubernetes resources and a mechanism to apply authorizations and other policies to a subsection of the cluster.
 Can be used for staging (e.g. dev, test, prod), can also be used to achieve multitenancy.

 ## Further Reading
-The [official kubernetes documentation is quite good](https://kubernetes.io/docs/home/), note this doesn't extend to a lot of the other projects in the kubernetes ecosystem.
-Have a look at their [tutorials](https://kubernetes.io/docs/tutorials/) or the [explanation of pods](https://kubernetes.io/docs/concepts/workloads/pods/).
+The [official kubernetes documentation is quite good](https://kubernetes.io/docs/home/), note this doesn't extend to a lot of other projects in the kubernetes ecosystem.
+Have a look at their
+[tutorials](https://kubernetes.io/docs/tutorials/) or the [explanation of pods](https://kubernetes.io/docs/concepts/workloads/pods/).

 Some other literature we can recommend: